Shiv22Parihar/HomeCodingTest/README.md

 1. Scrumble button, to auto generate a boogle board.
 2. Proper validation on input fields, like handling exception cases like alphabatical input in integer fields, etc.
+3. Currently as characters in Board increases, Time increases very rapidly.
+So would have definalty worked on that for getting it better.

 # Sample Data